Online Donor Registry (Ontario): How to register

-If one is not able to register online, you can either go to a Service Ontario center or download a paper copy of the consent form and send it to a Service Ontario center.
+If one is not able to register online, you can either go to a Service Ontario centre or download a paper copy of the consent form and send it to a Service Ontario centre.

 Statistics

 Statistics can be a great way to see the reasons behind needing certain registries in a country.
 The following are statistics on the wait-list and the transplants performed in Canada in 2008, 2009, and 2010.
 The data is from the Canadian Institute for Health Information that focuses on British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and Nova Scotia.

 From 2001 to 2010, kidney and liver waitlists decreased, respectively by 330 and 27 patients.
 The pancreas waitlist, however, increased by 24 patients since 2001.
 Heart, lung, and heart with lungs remained moderately stable.
 These trends are indicated in the Organ wait-list by organ for 2001 to 2010.
 Transplants from 2001 to 2010, however, indicated an increased trend by 275 operations in deceased and living kidney, kidney pancreas, deceased and living liver, heart and lung transplants.
 Heart with lung transplants remained stable.
 These trends are indicated in the Organ transplant by organ for 2001 to 2010.